jonxzsh/lw-dev-test/README.md

 The repo has a Postman collection, `api_doc.postman_collection.json` that you can import to view all API routes and how to interact with them

-As a note - when you query slot availability and a repeating slot rule applies, the slots are created dynamically and sent back to the client without being saved in teh database.
+As a note - when you query slot availability and a repeating slot rule applies, the slots are created dynamically and sent back to the client without being saved in the database.
 Depending on whether the slot is one-time (saved already with an ID in the `slots` table), or repeating, you need to interact with the API to book it in a different way.
 This is handled by the frontend.

 For example, to book a slot already saved